kevingitsit/Kickstarter-analysis/README.md

-# Kickstarter-analysis
+# An Analysis of Kickstarter Campaigns.

-Performing analysis on Kickstarter data to find trends
+This analysis works through kickstarter campaigns data to see common trends.